 When you choose a gear oil, you are choosing it depending on 3 things.
-Viscosity of the oil, its additives and the base oil type which varies according to your working conditions.
-The one we are reviewing today is a perfect example of an ideal gear oil.
+The viscosity of the oil, its additives and the base oil type varies according to your working conditions.
+The one we are reviewing today is a perfect example of ideal gear oil.

 Being fully synthetic in nature it does the lubrication part with comfort.
 One of the most advanced additives in the oil is that this oil has friction modification within itself.
 High viscosity partnering with stability and thickness is destined to give you a better experience.
 Let’s have a look at their attributes and some features that come along:

 - Contains a 100% synthetic formula that offers smooth lubrication in different circumstances.